Land Reform School — Summer 2025

 • "Political Economy of Land Reforms in Korea and Bolivia" by Hochul Lee

-Conditions for Peasant Revolution: Building on Session 1's framework, we identified five key conditions where successful peasant movements emerge: (1) Areas with growing development discrepancies (not necessarily the poorest regions); (2) Easy access to urban centers, mines, and industrial areas; (3) Increasing absentee land ownership that weakened traditional landlord-peasant bonds, making exploitative aspects clearer; (4) Rigid negative reactions from landholders to moderate peasant demands that awakened peasant consciousness; and (5) Small emancipatory efforts that built organizational capacity.
+Conditions for Peasant Revolution: Five key conditions where successful peasant movements emerge: (1) Areas with growing development discrepancies; (2) Easy access to urban centers; (3) Increasing absentee land ownership; (4) Rigid negative reactions from landholders to moderate demands; (5) Small emancipatory efforts that built organizational capacity.

-Historical Development of Peasant Autonomy: In 1700s Cochabamba, economic crisis forced landlords to rent out hacienda parcels to survive debt.
-Families and wage laborers pooled resources to create the first "piquero" (smallholder) class, establishing the foundation for peasant autonomy through strategic economic adaptations.
+Historical Development of Peasant Autonomy: In 1700s Cochabamba, economic crisis forced landlords to rent out hacienda parcels.
+Families pooled resources to create the first "piquero" smallholder class, establishing the foundation for peasant autonomy through strategic economic adaptation.

-Modern Political Strategy: We examined the 16-year period of political instability (10 administrations) following the Chaco War loss to Paraguay, analyzing how peasants strategically capitalized on political openings while protecting themselves during reactionary periods.
-Key developments included the creation of the first peasant union, strategic renting of land from haciendas, establishing schools as underground organizing centers, and eventual land purchases.
-These tactical actions corresponded directly to the political openings or closures offered by each administration - peasants advanced their organizing during progressive moments and consolidated gains during conservative periods.
-The 1952 national revolution succeeded through miner-peasant alliances, fulfilling the urban connection condition.
+Modern Political Strategy: We examined the 16-year period of political instability following the Chaco War, analyzing how peasants strategically capitalized on political openings while protecting themselves during reactionary periods — creating the first peasant union, establishing schools as underground organizing centers, and making land purchases when openings allowed.
+The 1952 revolution succeeded through miner-peasant alliances.

-California Application: The Coachella Valley fulfills organizability conditions with high absentee ownership, strong urban market connections, and stark development inequality between Eastern farmworker communities and Western desert resort towns (where many absentee landowners now live).
-We concluded with our working group's vision for an agroecological school in the region, modeled on Bolivian examples, with dedicated funding to begin implementation.
+California Application: The Coachella Valley fulfills organizability conditions with high absentee ownership, strong urban market connections, and stark development inequality between Eastern farmworker communities and Western desert resort towns.
+We concluded with our working group's vision for an agroecological school in the region, with dedicated funding to begin implementation.

 July 24